 You can go with default settings for other options.

 You can make multiple widgets sticky by using the plugin.
 But make sure your sidebar is not annoying.
 I prefer making one widget sticky.

 Tip: Another WordPress plugin I am using with Sticky Widget is Thrive Clever Widget.
 It allows me to add relevant widgets to the relevant posts/pages.
 It’s better to show highly relevant widget content on sidebar rather than showing the same widget on every blog post.
 It converts like crazy.

 A lot of people complain that Q2W3 Fixed Widget is not working on their WordPress site.
 If you are one of them, here is an alternative for you.

-Theia Sticky Sidebar for WordPress is another plugin that allows you to make existing sidebar sticky and keep it permanently visible.
+Theia Sticky Sidebar for WordPress is another plugin that allows you to make the existing sidebar sticky and keep it permanently visible.
 It’s compatible with all WordPress themes.
-It’s a premium plugin that will cost $18 of you.
+It’s a premium plugin that will cost $18 for you.
 I’ve not used the plugin on my blog.
 But I think it will work for you.
 This plugin is rated 4.26 out of 5 stars.

-I hope this post helped you add a floating sidebar widget in your WordPress blog.
+I hope this post helped you add a floating sidebar widget to your WordPress blog.
 Do let us know if you find any issues while using the plugin.
 If you find this post helpful, please help me by sharing this post on Facebook, Twitter or Google+.